Are Worry Stones The New Fidget Spinners?

 First, it was jade rollers.
 Then it was water bottles with crystals inside.
 The latest trendy gem product?
 Worry stones.
-These are gemstones that are a little bigger than a quarter with an indentation that you can rub your thumb on during times of stress.
+These are gemstones that are a little bigger than a 10 pence piece with an indentation that you can rub your thumb on during times of stress.
 And they work.
-So well, that some people call them “pocket tranquilizers".
+So well, that some people call them “pocket tranquilisers".

 These stones might be new to you, but they go way back.
 In Greek culture, they have komboloi, or worry beads, which look similar to a rosary but are just used to pass the time.
 (There's even a museum dedicated to them.)
 Now, the stones are gaining steam again, thanks in part to the brief but intense popularity of fidget spinners, the ball-bearing toys that are meant to be spun between your fingers.